Quantification of Credal Uncertainty: A Distance-Based Approach: Introduction

 \section{Introduction}

 The growing impact of machine learning in societal and scientific applications has intensified the need for predictive models that are not only accurate but also uncertainty-aware.
-Central to this discussion is the distinction between \emph{aleatoric} and \emph{epistemic} uncertainty \citep{hullermeier2021aleatoric}.
+Central to this discussion is the distinction between \emph{aleatoric} and \emph{epistemic} uncertainty \citep{hullermeier2021aleatoric, sale2026aleatoric}.
 The former refers to variability that is inherent in the data-generating process and hence irreducible, whereas the latter reflects limited knowledge about the predictive mechanism.
 This distinction is also operationally important, as only epistemic uncertainty is reducible\,---\,for instance, by collecting more data or improving the model.

-Accordingly, a broad range of methods has been developed to learn predictive models that can represent \emph{both} types of uncertainty, often by means of higher-order formalisms such as second-order distributions~\citep{gal2016dropout, lakshminarayanan2017simple, malinin2018predictive, sensoy2018evidential}, or through the framework of \textit{imprecise probability}~\citep{walley1991statistical, augustin2014introduction}, which extends classical probability theory beyond the precise, axiomatic setting of Kolmogorov.
-Within the latter, \emph{credal sets}, i.e., (convex) sets of probability measures~\citep{levi1980enterprise, walley1991statistical}, offer a natural and intuitive alternative for machine learning~\citep[cf.][]{caprioCredalBNNs2024, wangCredalWrapper2025, lohr2025credal}: randomness within each probability measure captures aleatoric uncertainty, while the extent of the set itself reflects epistemic uncertainty.
+Accordingly, a broad range of methods has been developed to learn predictive models that can represent \emph{both} types of uncertainty, often by means of higher-order formalisms such as second-order distributions~\citep{gal2016dropout, lakshminarayanan2017simple, malinin2018predictive, sensoy2018evidential}, or through the framework of \textit{imprecise probability}~\citep{walley1991statistical, augustin2014introduction}, which extends classical probability theory beyond the Kolmogorov axioms. \emph{Credal sets}, i.e., (convex) sets of probability measures~\citep{levi1980enterprise, walley1991statistical}, offer a natural and intuitive alternative for machine learning~\citep[cf.][]{caprio2024credalb, wang2025credal}: randomness within each probability measure captures aleatoric uncertainty, while the extent of the set itself reflects epistemic uncertainty.